ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 ### Are We There Yet?!

 Not quite!
 So far, we have only assigned each cell, or more specifically: each cell that is part of a wall, to a connected component.
 This is already a nice thing to have, as we could now easily determine a [bounding rectangle](https://en.wikipedia.org/wiki/Minimum_bounding_rectangle) for each piece of wall.
-Using those is a common way to speed up collision detection, as you can start a coarse-grained search for collisions between object's bounding boxes, before going for the pixel-exact collision checks.
+Using those is a common way to speed up collision detection, as you can start a coarse-grained search for collisions between object's bounding rectangles, before going for the pixel-exact collision checks.
 They go well with a glass of wine and a side of [Quadtree](https://en.wikipedia.org/wiki/Quadtree) -- a spatial index structure that many DBMSs come bundled with or can be enhanced with using an extension[^3].
 But that is not what we were going for.
 We wanted to outline each wall piece, and for that we need another nice algorithm.
 Meet the [marching squares algorithm](https://en.wikipedia.org/wiki/Marching_squares)!
 Marching squares basically observes the edge of a shape through a pinhole (a 2×2 rectangle) and depending on what it sees, it moves the pinhole a bit up, down, to the left, or to the right, effectively marching around the shape in question.

 <canvas id="marching-squares-animation" class="center-image"></canvas>

 Notice how we have multiple pinholes: one per connected component.
 They can all be moved at the same time and do not have to finish all at once.
 See how the yellow rectangle patiently waits for its red sibling to stop?
 That has nothing to do with their imminent collision; the yellow rectangle has simply finished its lap around its assigned shape already.

-Assuming that each pixel it sees is either part of the shape (`■`) or not (`□`), that leaves us with 4² = 16 different images we can see through the pinhole, and for each we can define how the pinhole should be shifted.
+Assuming that each pixel a pinhole sees is either part of the shape (`■`) or not (`□`), that leaves us with 4² = 16 different images we can see through the pinhole, and for each we can define how the pinhole should be shifted.

 <pre>
 □□     ■■     □□     ■■